melting-cheese/On-the-Spectrum/question.md

 Treating my partner with little or no respect during sex/BDSM arouses me.
 ## 82
 I'd like my partner(s) to submit to me 24/7 and I'm willing to take the responsibility that comes with it.
+## 83
+I could not be always dominant or always submissive, I need both.
 ## 85
 I love seeing the fear in my partner's eyes when they know I'm going to inflict pain on them.
+## 88
+I would be willing to leave everything I have behind, to live the BDSM-life of my dreams.
 ## 89
 If part of my sexual desires are not fulfilled with my partner, I would want to see other people to fill the gaps.
 ## 91